Last Updated on April 1, 2022 by Kelly Thoreson

 Not so much the starting a blog part, but the blogging-support tasks like social media, networking, companion podcasts/YouTube channels, putting my face on camera.
 You know … all the super scary things that we do as bloggers!

-I waited way too long to create Blogfiti’s YouTube channel because I wanted to lose some weight first, and the crazy thing is … I do tutorials – I don’t even need to be on camera!
+I waited way too long to create Blogfiti’s YouTube channel because I wanted to lose some weight first, and the crazy thing is … I was doing blogging tech tutorials at the time … I didn’t even need to be on camera!

 Not only that but my audience has no idea that I’m sporting a mom-body.
 They didn’t see me before I gained weight and even if they had – no one cares what we look like as bloggers.
 They’re here to learn from us, not put a pin up of us on their wall.